senoJniraD/MD5Duplicate/README.md

 Please make sure to edit the "Properties/Settings.settings" file with your current SQL connection info and the select string.
-  Add a "WHERE MFGCode = '"+mfgbox.text+"'" to the end of the SQL setting string to filter large data sets in SQL checksum table.
+  Add a "WHERE MFGCode = '"+mfgBox.text+"'" to the end of the SQL setting string to filter large data sets in SQL checksum table.
 You'll also need to confirm all datatable columns in the main.cs file match your SQL select columns.